 Last Thanksgiving I posted a photo on Instagram of the dessert I made for my family dinner and sooo many people asked for the recipe.
 I actually made it up as I was doing it, so I promised to re-make it this year and share it in time for you to actually plan.
 So here we are!

 Pies seem to be standard fare on the holiday table, so I love to bring cheesecake to mix it up.
 Plus the other main reason I often do cheesecake is because it has to be made a day ahead of time, which is awesome because you can check it off your list and have one less thing to do on the actual holiday.
 Lots and lots of you make our Pumpkin Cheesecake with Gingersnap crust every year and that continues to be a favorite.
 I wanted something with a different flavor profile, but still festive, and this fits the bill so beautifully.
-I am so in love with this one.
+I am so in love with this Orange Cranberry Cheesecake!

 I spiked the graham cracker crust with warm notes of cinnamon, nutmeg, and cloves and then brightened the creamy cheesecake with tons of fresh orange zest.
 Before baking, I swirl on a layer of sweet and tart homemade cranberry spread and then garnish it with these gorgeous and sparkly Sugared Cranberries and Candied Orange Slices.
 This is such a show-stopper!

+6. When ready to decorate, whip up some sweetened whipped cream.
 Cheesecake doesn’t need a whole lot of whipped cream, so I spread a thin layer on top,

 and then I fill up a piping bag with a jumbo star tip to pipe a decorative edge.
 If you want a nice, stable whipped cream that will not fall flat, I suggest using this tutorial for stabilized whipped cream.
 If you use this method, you can decorate the cheesecake with the whipped cream ahead of time and it will still look gorgeous when it’s time to eat!